bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 1. **simulated STRs:** using a tool like wgsim, it's possible to simulate STR expansions or contractions at any STR locus and generate an unlimited number of test cases.
 Benchmarking on simulated data can be useful for setting an upperbound on tool performance.
-However, simulated data lacks some of the complexities of real data like GC bias, adjacent variants not present in the reference genome, etc. so real-world performance can be significantly worse.
+However, simu lated data lacks some of the complexities of real data like GC bias, adjacent variants not present in the reference genome, etc. so real-world performance can be significantly worse.
 2. **mendelian violations analysis:** large WGS datasets with trios are available, and can be used to compare the number of mendelian violations produced by different STR calling tools or filtering strategies.
 This produces a coarser